nwillc/postgresmulti/README.md

-# postgresmulti
+# Postgres Multi

-Postgres Docker that allows multiple databases.
+Postgres Docker that allows multiple databases to be created at start.